ArtemDmytriv/GL_BaseCamp/w1/README.txt

 Compile options:
-Check top defines in file head.h
-At that moment, works in Windows with GCC compiler (Mingw or Cygwin) For working in Linux, you must install x11lib (sudo apt install libx11-dev)
+Check top defines in file head.h (LOOPCOUNT for count of client request) Works in Windows with GCC compiler (Mingw or Cygwin) For working in Linux, you must install x11lib (sudo apt install libx11-dev) in "make test used gnome-terminal (can change in makefile)"

 For cross-platform making use command: make